 All commercial operators are required to obtain a commercial use permit from the Parks and Recreation Director to use any San Juan County park for a business-related purpose.
 For those who are in the business of providing services primarily to tourists and park visitors, please refer to our Commercial Use Permit Program.
 Permits are generally valid from the date of issue to the end of the calendar year.
 Park use without a valid permit is grounds for immediate denial of use privileges.
 Call the Park Administration office at 360-378-8420 for information.
 Arrangements must be finalized at least 2 weeks prior to group use, please allow ample time.

 Several of our parks are available for non-recreation events such as (but not limited to) meetings, weddings, birthday parties and receptions.
 Please email or call our main office at 360-378-8420 to make arrangements.

 San Juan County Park Vessel Launch Permit

 From the 2nd Friday in May through the last Sunday in September of each year, all vessel operators launching from San Juan Park with the intention of leaving the immediate cove area must have a valid permit.

-To obtain a permit, vessel operators will attend a short educational presentation on whale watching regulations and guidelines and pay the applicable permit fee.
+To obtain a permit, vessel operators attend a short educational presentation on whale watching regulations & guidelines and pay the applicable permit fee.
 Vessel operators agree to follow prescribed whale watch guidelines and regulations.

 Vessel operators who return annually may attend the training every other year upon presentation of the previous year’s permit to park staff.